NdnBnBn/MRBM/Examples/García-Gómez, Mónica L et al (2020)/To read.md

 We used all of those sets J in the second part to identify a multivalued refinement whose asynchronous dynamics would lead to the target size of basin of attraction.
 In those models, the sets J correspond to the multivalued nodes.

 ## Identification of multivalued refinement(s)
-Outputs obtained are used as inputs to run the following command: `python 2.refinement_identification.py -mn AT -p b -m c`.
+Run the following command: `python 2.refinement_identification.py -mn AT -p b -m c`.
-We run this command for several sets J (change path to the file containing the set J to test) and test every possible parameterization of multivalued refinement to check if their asynchronous dynamics leads to the target size of basin of attraction.
-We run the test with a maximal level of activity for a multivalued node equal to 2.
+We run this command for several sets J (change path to the file containing the set J to test) in order to test every possible parameterization of multivalued refinements to check if their asynchronous dynamics leads to the target size of basin of attraction.
+We run the test with a maximal level of activity for a multivalued node equal to 2 (it's the default).